Getting started

 Let us imagine the following use case: we create a new project site and need to provide access to customers (external users) to it.

-We will use Create Modern SharePoint Site and Invite External User to SharePoint actions from Plumsail SP connector, which is a part of Plumsail Actions.
+We will use Create Modern SharePoint Site and Invite External User to SharePoint actions from the Plumsail Actions connector.

 This is how our complete flow will look like: